kensuio-oss/jaxrs-sample/README.md

 The data sources access for JPA/Hibernate are defined in `src/main/resources/META-INF/persistence.xml`.

+> Note: the Demo server has its password configured as an interpolated MAVEN property whic should be set by a profile.

 #### JBOSS env

 * `src/main/webapp/WEB-INF/beans.xml`: enables CDI discover (Weld) for the `KensuTracerFactory` see ([Tracer Bean](#Tracer Bean)).